ansible-collections/dellemc.os10/roles/os10_fabric_summary/README.md

 os10_fabric_summary
 =====================================
-This role is used to get show system information of all the Dell EMC Power Switch platforms in the fabric, running Dell EMC SmartFabric OS1O.
+This role is used to get show system information of all the Dell EMC PowerSwitch platforms in the fabric, running Dell EMC SmartFabric OS1O.

 Connection variables
 --------------------